-We thus expect the theory of random dynamical systems to provide robust tools for studying the parameter dependence of a nonlinear, randomly perturbed system's various "metrics."
+We thus expect the theory of random dynamical systems, along with FDT, to provide robust tools for studying the parameter dependence of a nonlinear, randomly perturbed system's various "metrics."
 These metrics - a word used by the climate community in a much broader sense than the standard mathematical term - can include global quantities, like mean temperature or total energy, but also much finer functionals of the state of the system, such as regional temperatures or precipitation.
-In addition, this theory can help improve prediction of future system properties, by relying on a judicious combination of the history of its slow and fast behavior.
+In addition, random dynamical systems theory can help improve prediction of future system properties, by relying on a judicious combination of the history of its slow and fast behavior (Chekroun et al., 2011a).